SukkoPera/Plus4MultiExpander/README.md

 Since multiple audio cards might be plugged into the expander, sending their outputs to the `AUDIO_IN` pin, I added a passive mixer circuit to the expander.

 This is constituted by resistors R1/R2/R3 and unfortunately it might have the side effect of lowering the output volume.
 To avoid this, you can enable sound output on a single connector: just mount a **single** 0 ohm resistor depending on which slot you want to enable: R1 for CN2, R2 for CN3 and R3 for CN4.

+### Dimensions
+The board has been made as large as possible while still being cheap to manufacture (which implies a maximum size of 10x10 cm).
+I wanted to fit at least 3 connectors and the spacing among them should be enough for standard-size cartridges.

+If you have thicker cartridges, try putting them in the first or last slot, where you can probably gain some space by bending them slightly, or remove them from the case.
+Good-quality connectors will have no problems keeping them straight.

+Of course, feel free to fork the project and make a larger version and/or with more connectors.

 ### Standoffs
 I recommend mounting standoffs to keep the board straight: holes accept M2 screws and the recommended height is around 12 mm.